 Interested families submit an application (download) and application fee.

 - Families schedule a tour of the program.
 This process ensures that each family has the opportunity to visit classrooms, meet teachers, observe children in play, and ask questions.

 - Once families decide that our program meets their needs, families schedule a 45-minute visit with their child.
 During the child visit, families have an opportunity to see their child play and interact in a new environment.
 Teachers have an opportunity to learn about the child’s interests and family goals for the child.

 - Enrollment offers to families are extended in early March for summer and fall enrollment.
 Families submit a non-refundable deposit postmarked within 30 days of the acceptance letter.

 - Families complete an application packet prior to the start of school.

 The Dr. Pat Feinstein Child Development Center is accredited by the National Association for the Education of Young Children, the nation’s largest organization of early childhood professionals.

 NAEYC accreditation and Rhode Island Department of Education preschool approval are rigorous, voluntary processes demonstrating our program’s commitment to national and local standards of excellence.
-In addition, the Dr. Pat Feinstein Child Development Center has earned four-star BrightStars rating from the Rhode Island Association for the Education of Young Children, the state’s quality rating and improvement system.
+In addition, the Dr. Pat Feinstein Child Development Center has earned five-star BrightStars rating from the Rhode Island Association for the Education of Young Children, the state’s quality rating and improvement system.